-Sheemor is a limestone hill near Leitrim Village in the middle of Co Leitrim.
-The summit of the hill is 178 meters above sea level.
-From a distance the hill looks rather like a large altar, as the largest and centre-most of the three cairns on the flat top has a large modern Christian cross at the highest point.
+Though it looks like a small hill, the summit of Sheemor rears up above the surrounding plain to a height of 178 meters above sea level.
+From a distance the hill looks strangely like a large altar, especially since the central and largest of the three neolithic cairns on the flat top, now supports a large modern Christian cross at the highest point.
 As if that wasn't strange enough, the cross is illuminated at night, and seems to float in the sky over the surrounding countryside.

-two smaller cairns on the left and right are quite disturbed, and chamber
+The two smaller cairns on the left and right are quite disturbed, and chamber

 or passage-slabs can be seen amid the stones, and the sites obviously